aliyun/terraform-provider-alicloud/website/docs/r/fc_trigger.html.markdown

 # alicloud\_fc\_trigger

-Provides a Alicloud Function Compute Trigger resource.
+Provides an Alicloud Function Compute Trigger resource.
 Based on trigger, execute your code in response to events in Alibaba Cloud.
  For information about Service and how to use it, see [What is Function Compute](https://www.alibabacloud.com/help/doc-detail/52895.htm).

 -> **NOTE:** The resource requires a provider field 'account_id'.
 [See account_id](https://www.terraform.io/docs/providers/alicloud/index.html#account_id).